Forest Fire Lookout Association: Colorado/Utah Chapter

 Abandoned: 1915

-Topographical Map
+Google Map

 The following is taken from a Forest Service sign on the summit:

 Leon Peak Fire Lookout.
 Built by Clay Withersteen in 1911 or 1912, lookout guards were stationed at the Leon Peak fire lookout only through the summer of 1915.
-Constant lightining strikes forced abandonedment.
+Constant lightning strikes forced abandonment.
 The excellent mortise and tenon log contruction of the frame has withstood furious winds for decades, but it may not bear your weight.
 For the sake of this historic structure and your saftey, please don't climb on it.
 Thank You -USFS